nibblesnbits/my-portfolio/conv/book.md

 "Samuel, actually.
 Sam for short.
 And yeah.
 I think I do."

+He bounded out.

 ---

 The village had begun to settle.
-Not quiet, exactly—Elsebeneath was never truly silent—but still.
+Not quiet, exactly—the Elsebeneath was never truly silent—but... still.
 Like someone holding their breath between memories.

 Gable walked slowly.